nol-alb/intellig-rhythm-train/IRB/Exempt_Consent.md

 ---
-title: Music Production Ear Skill Evaluation
+title: Rhythm Similarity Metrics for Pedagogical Applications
 geometry: margin=1in
 ---